-Extremely thin slices possible.
+Extremely thin slices made possible.
 Works well as a meat or vegetable slicer.
 Thin stainless steel blade with a real wooden handle.
-Nearly 10 inch blade length.
+Nearly 10-inch blade length.
 Good "bite" on thick crusts or vegetable skins.

 There's nothing quite like a fresh loaf of crusty bread straight out of the oven — or perhaps a sourdough boule from the farmer's market is more your style.
 No matter the bread, an uncut loaf needs a quality bread knife to do it justice and give you even slices without tearing the crumb.

-But bread knives can all appear the same to the casual observer, so picking a quality one out of the crowd is a challenge.
-To help you make an informed purchase, we at BestReviews have written this detailed guide to bread knives, in addition to selecting our favorites.
+however, bread knives can all appear the same to the casual observer, so picking a quality one out of the crowd is a challenge.
+There are a few key details you'll want to consider in order to select a quality bread knife that will serve you for years to come.

 Of course, the clue's in the name — bread knives are designed to smoothly and evenly cut through bread.
 If you don't often bake your own bread or buy unsliced loaves, you might be wondering whether you'd use a bread knife often, but you can put them to work for other kitchen tasks, too.
 Thanks to their serrated edges, bread knives are great for cutting anything with a hard exterior and a soft interior.
 Here are some of the tasks bread knives are useful for.